 Data losses can have highly catastrophic consequences for any organization, big and small.
-But, one thing that we must be mindful about is that these data loss chances are not only technological, but they are also linked to employees’ actions inside these cubicle worlds.
-We live in such a digital world where there is a lot of business-critical info that is stored inside our emails, other financial documents etc., which can all be opened while we are on the move.
-Thus, preventing this business-critical data is widely known as DLP or Data Loss Prevention.
+But, one thing that we must be mindful of is that these data loss chances are not only technological but they are also linked to employees’ actions inside these cubicle worlds.
+We live in such a digital world where there is a lot of business-critical info that is stored inside our emails, other financial documents, etc., which can all be opened while we are on the move.
+Thus, preventing this business-critical data is widely known as Data Loss Prevention (DLP).
 We are lucky that Office 365 or O365 strongly assists us all with this.

 Setting up of the DLP feature in Office 365 is quite simple, thanks to the in-built features & functionalities of the application

-Exercising Office 365 DLP best practices and being vigilant about insider threats can collectively help your firm to develop a very strong safety posture.
-Also, it is a popularly-known fact that human-machines are nominally the weakest points of any of the said systems, so in an effort to inform, and at the same time, not belittle these end-users for their follies, you can easily deploy CloudCodes for O365 DLP solution, and get the cart of data safety running without any hiccups.
+Exercising Office 365 security best practices and being vigilant about insider threats can collectively help your firm to develop a very strong safety posture.
+Also, it is a popularly-known fact that human machines are nominally the weakest points of any of the said systems, so in an effort to inform, and at the same time, not belittle these end-users for their follies, you can easily deploy CloudCodes for O365 DLP solution, and get the cart of data safety running without any hiccups.